Vice Provost, Public Scholarship and Engagement

-Michael Rios was appointed Director of the Office of Public Scholarship and Engagement in October 2018.
-As Director, Michael is leading university-wide efforts to reward and recognize public scholarship in research, teaching, and creative practice.
+Michael Rios was appointed Vice Provost of Public Scholarship at UC Davis in July 2019.
+As Vice Provost, Michael is leading university-wide efforts to recognize public scholarship in research, teaching, and creative practice.

 With over 20 years of community-based research, teaching, and practice, he has collaborated with numerous public agencies, municipalities, and community groups.
 Michael has been recognized for these efforts, including the Association for Community Design Service Award (2005), the Prize for Creative Integration of Practice and Education from the National Council of Architectural Registration Boards (2003), and the University of California Chancellor's Award for Community Partnerships (2000).